-Under the auspices of the Hutton International Experiences Program (HIEP) and in view of “Many Worlds, One Globe,”the multi-year series leading to the IU Bicentennial and beyond, the Hutton Honors College is pleased to announce a call for proposals to develop new HON-H courses for Spring 2020 and beyond that will incorporate an international travel component to enrich student understanding of the course topic.
+Under the auspices of the Hutton International Experiences Program (HIEP) and in view of “Many Worlds, One Globe,” the multi-year series leading to the IU Bicentennial and beyond, the Hutton Honors College is pleased to announce a call for proposals to develop new HON-H courses for Summer 2023 and beyond that will incorporate an international travel component to enrich student understanding of the course topic.
 International course development grants are available to help fund site visits to strengthen in-country connections and support exploring new academic and logistical arrangements.

 Courses may range from the arts and sciences to the professional disciplines, including pre-law classes, and may focus on a variety of topics related to globalism and its effects on societies across the world.
 The experiential component of the course can be incorporated in a multitude of ways.
 Some possible examples include: